 Which background check service is preferred by most employers?

-Some popular ones are HireRight, Sterling, and First Advantage.
+Some go with HireRight, Sterling, or First Advantage.

-The choice often depends on the company’s size and needs.
+The choice often boils down to the size of the company and specific needs.

 How do I set up an account with Checkr for personal background checks?

-Checkr is mainly used by companies, not individuals.
+Unfortunately, Checkr is primarily for companies, not individuals.